 When integrated with your ERP system, users can have access to relevant data and make changes or requests.
 Artificial Intelligence (AI) is used to navigate knowledge bases, so you can provide answers to their questions faster.
 Requested actions can be set in train immediately, and automatically advise status.

-The best way to describe the effect of personalisation is that you are using technology to create a smooth and satisfying experience for the vast majority – but without being entirely dependent on it.
+Another aspect of personalisation is the ability to track how they feel about the service you are providing.
+Natural Language Processing (NLP) can be embedded within digital apps to gain feedback and sentiment analysis.
+If frustration is sensed, a human can be alerted to act and respond.The best way to describe the effect of personalisation is that you are using technology to create a smooth and satisfying experience for the vast majority – but without being entirely dependent on it.
 While the technology is ‘humanising’, the triggers are firmly in place for a human to step in, armed with the transaction history, to solve knottier or more sensitive problems.